superhe11/SpotifyLyrics/README.md

 ```
 npm install express puppeteer cors
 ```
-4. Set up pm2.
+4. Now we will set up pm2.
 You can read about it [here](https://pm2.keymetrics.io/docs/usage/quick-start/)
 5. Execute all this commands:
    ```
    npm install pm2 -g